The work of Information Officer Grade is broadly divided into the following three streams :

 (e) Public Relations

-Most Government Departments have information units staffed by ISD officers.
-Secretariat Press Teams are also set up to provide professional PR support to the bureaux.
-The above units/teams advise department/bureau heads on public relations matters, answer press queries and questions from the public and write press releases which are issued through ISD newsroom.
+Most government departments have information units staffed by ISD officers.
+Secretariat Press Offices are also set up to provide professional PR support to the bureaux.
+The above units/offices advise department/bureau heads on public relations matters, answer press queries and questions from the public and write press releases which are issued through ISD newsroom.
 They also organise press conferences, special promotional projects, and other media events for their departments/bureaux.
 In some cases, ISD officers need to accompany department/bureau heads on trips to overseas conferences and exhibitions.
-Information officers are also deployed to overseas Government offices to take charge of public relation matters in the respective offices.
+Information Officers are also deployed to overseas government offices to take charge of public relation matters in the respective offices.

 Training

-There is regular on-the-job training for Information Grade Officers at all levels and some are selected for management or job related courses conducted in China or overseas.
-Besides training in the particular skills needed in ISD, staff also take general civil service courses organised by Civil Services Training & Development Institute.
+There is regular on-the-job training for Information Officers at all levels and some are selected for management or job related courses conducted in Mainland or overseas.
+Besides training in the particular skills needed in ISD, staff also take general civil service courses organised by Civil Service College.
 These include classes in management and administration.

 Newly-appointed officers are usually posted to various sub-divisions of ISD headquarters for on-the-job training.
 Later, they may be moved to information units attached to other government departments to widen their experience.